Liquor licence types

 Major eventLarge festival, concert or other event with more than 1,500 people in the liquor licensed area.
 For example, V8 Supercars, Bass in the Grass.

-All authorities and conditions
+Authorities and key conditions

 Restaurant